swfiua/80days/posts/red-and-white-v-blue-and-white.rst

 and first ball after the break a wicket fell.

 After this wickets fell steadily, but Bay always looked like they would make it.
-Until, at 7:20pm, with the scores tied and Bay with just 2 wickets remaining the umpires declared the game over.
+Until, after 30 overs, with the scores tied and Bay with just 2 wickets remaining the umpires declared the game over.

 With the scores tied, Cleveland, as holders, were declared winners.